Lorentzian area measures and the Christoffel problem: Background on convex sets

 \subsection{Hedgehogs}

 Both spaces of support functions of F-convex sets and of P-convex set of $\R^{d+1}$ form a convex cone in the space of continuous functions on $\H^d$.
 They span a vector space, the vector space of differences of support functions.
-In the classical theory, it is possible to give a geometric interpretation of such functions as hypersurfaces called hedgehogs (h\'erissons in French), we refer to the introduction of \cite{MM06} for more precisions.
-See also Remark~\ref{rem:herissons} and Remark~\ref{rem:mess pol}.

-To simplify we restrict to the case of $C^2$ support function.
-The following proposition together with \ref{lem princ: c2 deter} of Proposition~\ref{lem: base} says that the vector space spanned by $C^2$ support functions is the whole space of $C^2$ functions on $\H^d$.
+Such functions were known for a long under different names (see Remark~\ref{rem:herissons} and Remark~\ref{rem:mess pol}) and called \emph{hedgehogs} since \cite{LLR}.